 You are not a robot.
 You are not superhuman.
 If you think you can do it all, go to my Top Tip number 3!

 2. Pick Your 1 Main Focus + 3 Smaller Priorities

 Three years ago, my health coach (Yup, every coach needs a coach!) challenged me to stop using a to-do list.
 Yes, stop!
 She asked me: “If you stop using a to-do list for two weeks, do you think things won’t get done anymore?”

 At first, I thought: I’d have to remember EVERYTHING!

 But guess what?
 Stuff still got done.

 My brain would start using its precious energy to only focus on the most important tasks.
 All the other ‘would be nice to do this someday’ items are just fluff that put pressure on us.
-By not using a to-do list anymore, the fluff actually got done, too.
-Because I felt more at ease and I had more mental energy.
+By saying goodbye to an endless to-do list, I said goodbye to the fluff, too.

 You know that little voice in your head reminding you that there are always more things to get done?
 It was gone.
 And it was so so freeing.

 Today, I ONLY use a to-do list when I feel a bit overwhelmed in the morning because I know it’s going to be a busy day.
 Other than that, I only use my Weekly Review Template and keep my focus on the main theme or the main priorities I want to get done this week.

 When you review your week, you can refresh your focus and quickly identify your top priority for the coming week.